ACC–Big Ten Challenge

 The ACC–Big Ten Challenge (or Big Ten–ACC Challenge as it was called in alternating years) was an in-season NCAA Division I men's college basketball series that matched up teams from the Atlantic Coast Conference (ACC) and the Big Ten Conference (B1G).
 ESPN was a key part of the creation of the challenge and held the broadcast rights to all the games.
-The ACC–Big Ten Challenge occurred early in the non-conference season, typically around late November/early December.
+The ACC–Big Ten Challenge occurred early in the non-conference season, typically around late November or early December.
 Each game was hosted by one of the participating schools, with teams typically alternating home and away status in each successive year.
+The event was played yearly from 1999 to 2022.

-Played yearly from 1999 to 2022, the Challenge is the longest-running interconference men's basketball challenge series.
-Across more than two decades of the Challenge, the ACC led 13–8–3 in the series and 152–127 in games.
-The ACC won the first 10 consecutive challenges, but only two of the next 13 challenges.
+The ACC held an overall record of 13–8–3 in the series and 152–127 in the games.
+The ACC won each of the first 10 consecutive challenges, but the B1G won 8 of the last 14.
 In the 24 years of the event, 17 of the Challenges were decided by a single game or ended in a tie.
-Six of the other 7 Challenges were won by the ACC by larger margins.
+Six of the other seven Challenges were won by the ACC by larger margins.

 The popularity of the Challenge led other conferences to form similar partnerships in which their members go head-to-head against each other.
-Examples include the Big 12/Pac-10 Hardwood Series (2007–2010), SEC–Big East Challenge (2007–2012), Mountain West–Missouri Valley Challenge (2009–2018), Big 12/SEC Challenge (2013–present), Big East–Big 12 Battle (2019–present) and the Gavitt Tipoff Games between the Big East and Big Ten (2015-2022).
-A sister series to the Challenge featuring women's basketball called the ACC–Big Ten Women's Challenge (2007–present) has been held for all but the first eight years.
+Examples include the Big 12/Pac-10 Hardwood Series (2007–2010), SEC–Big East Challenge (2007–2012), Mountain West–Missouri Valley Challenge (2009–2018), Big 12/SEC Challenge (2013–2022), Big East–Big 12 Battle (2019–present) and the Gavitt Tipoff Games between the Big East and Big Ten (2015–2022).
+A sister series to the Challenge featuring women's basketball called the ACC–Big Ten Women's Challenge (2007–2022) was held for all but the first eight years.

 The ACC initially played a short-lived interconference basketball series called the ACC–Big East Challenge (1989–1991), Big East coaches such as the late Georgetown coach John Thompson voted to end the ACC–Big East Challenge in 1991, which led to the ACC immediately looking to schedule a new series with the Big Ten as its preferred partner.

 On November 28, 2022, amid ESPN losing its media rights to the Big Ten, it was announced that the series would be discontinued after the 2022–23 season.
-ESPN will arrange an ACC—SEC series as a replacement beginning in the 2023–24 season.
+ESPN arranged an ACC–SEC Challenge as a replacement beginning in the 2023–24 season.